grimme-lab/qc2-teaching/doc/apps-ex.rst

 .. hint::

    Preparing good input structures for transition state searches is absolutely essential, often you can easily create a product structure from your reactant.
-Furthermore, this generally easens the sorting of the atoms.
+Furthermore, this generally eases the sorting of the atoms.

 Noncovalent Interactions
 ------------------------